Lübeck’s Literary

 Lucie is born on a winter’s night in the Trace with a gift that holds blessings and curses for generations to come.
 In ‘Stadt aus Rauch,’ Kutschke unfolds a fascinating family drama in which the turmoil of the 20th century casts a long shadow over the family.
 The story reveals the tragedy of a century characterized by loud-mouthed denunciators and humbled heroes, by bureaucrats of crime and impostors of art, by seduction of fascism and by the silence of those who believe they are blameless.
 The book has not yet been translated into English.

-.. und die Revaler Chronik from Indrek Hargla
+• ... und die Revaler Chronik von Indrek Hargla

 In 1432, while the city of Reval was preparing for the Corpus Christi celebrations, a mysterious city chronicle was discovered in the Franciscan monastery.
 When several murders occur afterwards, council pharmacist Melchior Wakenstede realizes that they must be connected to the chronicle.
 While his father investigates in Reval, Melchior Junior starts looking for a new teacher in Lübeck.
 However, he starts to notice that mysterious things are happening in the Hanseatic city also, and he becomes entangled in love, crime and retribution.
 There is currently no English translation of this book.